Accountant CV Examples

 Frequently Asked Questions About Accountancy CVs

-How do I write a CV for accounting?
+How do I write a CV for an accountant?

-Write a CV for accounting by outlining a mixture of formal qualifications, work experience and additional skills.
+Write a CV for an accountant by outlining a mixture of formal qualifications, work experience, and additional skills.

 - The language should show that you adopt a professional approach.

 - The personal statement should include the keywords an employer will be looking for.

 - The work history should detail two or three achievements from each post.

 - The education and qualifications should be stated clearly.